Enjoy the scenic views throughout this unique journey

 Cancellation or changes to this tour:

-CHANGES: Any changes to the tour date needs to be done before 6:00 pm (Lima time) 7 days before the tour begins.
+CHANGES: Any changes to the tour date needs to be done before 6:00 pm (Lima time) 30 days before the tour begins and will also receive a 60% administration fee.
+After this time there is a 100% change fee.
+Subject to availability.

 You must email firstname.lastname@example.org (include the name of the tour and the reservation number) to cancel this tour or to make any changes.